 I was craving bread the other night, and instead of reaching for my typical whole-wheat toast topped with coconut oil and honey I decided to get creative…and homemade biscuits sounded DEEELICIOUS!
 I got to work (even though it was honestly 11 pm at night – it’s when I get my best work done).

 Wow, am I glad I decided against my routine toast because not only are these healthy, they are also so comforting and I can’t think of a good reason why you shouldn’t go make them – right now!

 Simple, Drop-Style Almond Flour Biscuits Recipe

-These almond flour biscuits are not only grain-free, nutrient-dense and high protein …but they taste soooo GOOD!
+These biscuits are not only grain-free, nutrient-dense and high protein …but they taste soooo GOOD!
 Really they do, and they are so easy to make.
 Seriously, in less than 30 minutes you can have fresh baked biscuits in your mouth :).

 - Prep Time: 10

 - Total Time: 20 minutes

 - Shift together the almond flour, arrowroot powder, coconut flour, salt, baking powder, and coconut sugar